Tareq-Assiri/k8s-demo-app/README.md

 kubectl apply -f webapp.yaml
 ```

-This will create a MongoDB deployment and a deployment for the k8s-demo-app container.
+This will create a MongoDB deployment and a deployment for the webapp container.

 ## Accessing the Application

 To access the application, you will need to expose the service as a NodePort.
 To do this, run the following command:

 ```
-kubectl expose deployment k8s-demo-app --type=NodePort --port=8080
+kubectl expose deployment webapp-deployment --type=NodePort --port=8080
 ```

-This will create a NodePort service for the k8s-demo-app container.
+This will create a NodePort service for the webapp container.
 You can access the application by navigating to `http://<node-ip>:<node-port>` in your web browser.

 ## Cleaning Up

 To delete the MongoDB and k8s-demo-app deployments, run the following command:

 ```
-kubectl delete deployment mongo k8s-demo-app
+kubectl delete deployment mongo-deployment webapp-deployment
 ```

 To delete the NodePort service, run the following command:

 ```
-kubectl delete service k8s-demo-app
+kubectl delete service mongo-service webapp-service
 ```

 ## Conclusion